loda-lang/loda-programs/programs/oeis/list1.md

 * [A181286](http://oeis.org/A181286) ([L10 program](A181286.asm)): Partial sums of floor(n^2/3) (A000212).
 * [A181287](http://oeis.org/A181287) ([L53 program](A181287.asm)): Numbers of the form i*5^j-1 (i=1..4, j >= 0).
 * [A181288](http://oeis.org/A181288) ([L57 program](A181288.asm)): Numbers of the form i*6^j-1 (i=1..5, j >= 0).
+* [A181292](http://oeis.org/A181292) ([L103 program](A181292.asm)): The sum of the entries in the top rows of all 2-compositions of n.
+A 2-composition of n is a nonnegative matrix with two rows, such that each column has at least one nonzero entry and whose entries sum up to n.
 * [A181303](http://oeis.org/A181303) ([L49 program](A181303.asm)): Numbers of the form i*7^j-1 (i=1..6, j >= 0).
 * [A181318](http://oeis.org/A181318) ([L06 program](A181318.asm)): a(n) = A060819(n)^2.
 * [A181358](http://oeis.org/A181358) ([L05 program](A181358.asm)): Number of twiddle factors in the first stage of a Pease Radix 4 Fast Fourier Transform.